phpab/phpab.github.io/source/docs/components/analytics.md

 * a scenario (typically a web url)
 * a timestamp

-By analyzing all this data, you can determine which variant is performing better.
+By analyzing all this data, you can determine which variant is performing better and which one gets users closer to your goals.

 PhpAb provides different ways to store this data.
-Continue reading to find out more.
+You can use more than one Analytics implementation simultaneously too.
+For instance, you might want to to use Google Analytics and MongoDB, so you could also create your own business intelligence data crunching.

 ## Google Analytics

-Google Analytics is a a very powerful tool that can combine website usage with abtests (called Experiments).
-Read about [how to use Google Analytics](googleanalytics/index.md) to run your tests.
+Google Analytics (GA) is a a very powerful tool that can combine website usage with A/B tests (in GA called "Experiments").
+Read about [how to use Google Analytics Experiments](google-analytics-experiments/index.md) to run your tests.

 **Classic or Universal Analytics?** It's important that you know which version of Google Analytics your site is using else your data will not be saved.

 ### Google Classic Analytics

 Use:
 * *PhpAb\Analytics\DataCollector\Google* to store user test participations
 * *PhpAb\Analytics\Renderer\Google\GoogleClassicAnalytics* to render in your page the JavaScript required by Google to track participation.